Zelda D'Aprano

+Zelda Fay D'Aprano AO (née Orloff; 24 January 1928 – 21 February 2018) was an Australian feminist activist who lived in Melbourne, Victoria.
+She fought for better conditions and equal pay for women in workplaces.
+In 1969 when an equal pay court case failed in the arbitration court, D'Aprano chained herself to the doors of the commonwealth building in Melbourne.
+Ten days later she was joined by Alva Geikie and Thelma Solomon, when they chained themselves to the Arbitration court building.
+Along with Geikie and Solomon, D'Aprano went on to found the Women's Action Committee.
+In 2023, a statue of D'Aprano was unveiled outside Trades Hall in Melbourne.

 Life

 Early life

 D'Aprano (born Zelda Fay Orloff) grew up in a two-bedroom house in Carlton with her brother Maurice, her sister Clara and her parents Shimshon and Rachel Leah Orloff.
 She grew up in an Orthodox Jewish household, but her mother became a communist when D'Aprano was still a child, prompting D'Aprano to become one herself in later years.
 She left school before she was 14 to work in various factories, despite being placed in a gifted class at school.
 She was married at 16 to Charlie D'Aprano, who left her 21 years later, and she had a child when she was 17, a daughter named Leonie.
 It was at these factory jobs when she first started to notice the inequalities that female workers faced, especially related to the pay gap.
 She was fired from several jobs for trying to better the conditions in which women worked.
 She joined the Communist Party in 1950 and was a member until 1971.